 Ian O’Banion is a partner and a member of Nixon Peabody’s Real Estate, Finance and Community Development practice team.
 He represents developers, investors, lenders and property owners in a variety of commercial transactions including real estate and general corporate matters.

 Ian is a licensed architect and member of the American Institute of Architects.

 Drawing on my experience as an architect in California, I advise clients with respect to real estate development matters from the purchase of raw land to the formation of design and construction agreements.
 I am also part of the firm’s land use and zoning team that thinks strategically about the challenges in California presented by climate change, as well as our clients’ related opportunities for financing, sustainability measures and resource conservation in order to stay ahead of the challenges and to build smarter more resilient communities.

 I represent lenders, loan services, and borrowers in complex real estate finance matters from loan originations to modifications, workouts and foreclosures.
 My commercial real estate finance work involves a range of asset classes including office, hospitality, multi-family residential, agricultural, industrial and retail.
 I assist clients with a variety of real estate finance transactions, such as loans for the acquisition of real property, mezzanine loans, bridge loans, construction loans, securitized loans, and defeasances.

-I assist clients with acquisitions and dispositions of all types of commercial real estate from office buildings to vineyards.
-Additionally, I counsel both landlords and tenants regarding commercial real estate leases, including lease modifications.
+I assist clients with acquisitions and dispositions of all types of commercial real estate from office buildings to vineyards, including sale-leaseback transactions.
+Additionally, I counsel both landlords and tenants regarding commercial real estate leases, ground leases, and lease modifications.